 The report provides data on the magnitude and composition of private capital flows to (and from) a sample of 30 key emerging market economies in the four major regions.
-It also provides analysis on the factors driving those flows and considers both likely and desirable policy shifts.
+We produce forecasts for the current year and the year ahead.
+The report also provides analysis on the factors driving those flows and considers both likely and desirable policy shifts.

 The data are widely used and referenced in the press and the international financial community.
 For more detailed information on our capital flows data, please consult our User Guide, which answers frequently asked questions (FAQ) and explains key concepts used in our report.
-If you have further questions about our analysis, feel free to contact Robin Koepke.
+If you have further questions about our analysis, please contact Robin Koepke.

 Capital Flows Publications

 We present evidence suggesting that the Fed’s impact on portfolio inflows to emerging markets may be more nuanced than widely assumed.
 We estimate a simple econometric model indicating that the recent retrenchment episode was primarily driven by a shift in market expectations towards an earlier tightening of Fed policy, rather than a markdown in expectations about EM economic performance.
 Looking ahead, our model suggests that the Fed’s impact on EM portfolio inflows depends on the pace of Fed exit relative to market expectations and the volatility of market expectations over time.
 A slower than expected Fed exit and stable market expectations would tend to boost portfolio inflows, while a more rapid exit than anticipated could result in renewed retrenchment, particularly if market expectations were to fluctuate widely.Read More